Elhebert/dev_ci_docker/README.md

 ### Usage

 > Makefile not working atm.
-But when it'll use the following commands
+But when it'll do, use the following commands

 - `make build`: build containers
 - `make run`: run containers